Keto Japanese Food – An Easy Guide to Low-Carb Japanese Cuisine

 That, is shabu-shabu.

-(*kombu dashi is a light broth made with kombu kelp [get some here] – which is highly beneficial and provides a great umami flavour).
+(*kombu dashi is a light broth made with kombu kelp [get some here] – a highly beneficial source of iodine providing a tempting umami flavour).

 The benefits this provides will depend on the type of meat and the quality of the meat.
-For those of you with a little knowledge of Japan, you probably know about wagyu beef.
-If you can get that, free-range (pastured), then you’re in for a treat.
+Those of you with a little knowledge of Japan probably know about Wagyu beef.
+If you can get that or any grass-fed (free-range/pastured) beef, then you’re in for a treat.

 Japanese Pickles つけもの